India's COVID-19 deaths rise 83% in week; daily cases down to 12,830

 Oct.
 31 (UPI) -- Coronavirus deaths surged in India to 560 daily in the past week after the outbreak was mitigated to under 200 fatalities from world-high fatalities this summer though cases remain relatively low with around 12,000 daily.

-Worldwide deaths rose 4% as the toll passed 5 million last week and so far Sunday is 5,014,047, according to Worldometers.info.
-Johns Hopkins puts the death total at 4,998,960.
+Worldwide deaths rose 2% as the toll passed 5 million last week and was 5,014,779 as of the close of Sunday, according to Worldometers.info.
+Johns Hopkins puts the death total at 4,999,486.

 In the past week, fatalities rose 83% to 3,918, which is third behind the United States with 7,950 and Russia with 7,852 but ahead of Ukraine with 3,907.
 On Sunday, India reported 446 deaths for a total of 458,186 in third place behind the United States with 766,247 and Brazil with 607,764.